This information is intended for use by health professionals

 The usual course of treatment is 7 days.
 This may be continued for up to 14 days if required.

-The recommended adult dosage is 200-400 mg daily according to the severity of infection, given either as a single dose or in two divided doses.
+The recommended dose is 200 – 400 mg daily according to the severity of infection, given either as a single dose or in two divided doses.

 Suprax may be administered in the presence of impaired renal function.
 Normal dose and schedule may be given in patients with creatinine clearances of 20 ml/min or greater.
 In patients whose creatinine clearance is less than 20 ml/min, it is recommended that a dose of 200 mg once daily should not be exceeded.
 The dose and regimen for patients who are maintained on chronic ambulatory peritoneal dialysis or haemodialysis should follow the same recommendation as that for patients with creatinine clearances of less than 20 ml/min.